Why Migrate ZFS Datasets or ZVols?

 1.1 Check Space Availability

-Before initiating a migration, it is crucial to ensure that the target pool has enough free space to accommodate the dataset or ZVol being transferred.
+Before initiating a migration, it is critical to ensure that the target pool has enough free space to accommodate the dataset or ZVol being transferred.
 Running out of space mid-transfer can lead to incomplete migrations and potential data integrity issues.
 Use the zfs list command to verify sizes:

 # Check source dataset or ZVol size